 On many itineraries, Bergen may feature as the base/gateway to seeing Western Norwegian fjords plus an intraday stop to see the famous Hanseatic wharf.
-In fact, the city is much more than that.

-At the central juncture of the wharf is a bustling fish market ♥♥ which stays open until 11pm in the summer.
+At the central juncture of the wharf is a bustling fish market ♥♥ which stays open until 11 pm in the summer.
 You can have a full-blown lunch or snack here, or simply browse and taste various foods (not just seafood).

 Beyond the wharf, the town center is very vibrant and attractive.
 If you have an opportunity, go on a walking tour ♥ of the town.
 Several companies offer them, from private tours to large groups.

 Church of Saint Mary ♥♥ has been refurbished and reopened as recently as 2014.
 It boasts a uniquely decorated pulpit and nice vaulted ceilings – definitely worth a look.
 Photography is not permitted inside.

-Fantoft Stave Church ♥♥ is another church that merits visiting, although its remote setting means time allocation of at least an hour and a half.
+Fantoft Stave Church ♥♥ is another church that merits visiting, although its remote setting means a time allocation of at least an hour and a half.
 The stave church architecture is fairly unique and rarely seen (although some imitations exist even in North America).
 It is a small but remarkable structure.
 There is not really any information about it onsite, the curators at the gate did not strike me as awfully knowledgeable, so read up on it ahead of the visit.
-To get to the church you need to take light railway from Byparken to Fantoft (11 stops, approximately 20 minutes) and then walk for about 10 more minutes.
+To get to the church you need to take the light railway from Byparken to Fantoft (11 stops, approximately 20 minutes) and then walk for about 10 more minutes.

 It takes shy of 7 hours to get from Oslo Central Station to Bergen Central Station via Bergen Railway ♥♥.
-What you lose in time compared to air travel you compensate in terms of hassle-free embarkation and disembarkation experience, ease of access to the points of departure and arrival, and of course the scenery.
+What you lose in time compared to air travel you compensate in terms of hassle-free embarkation and disembarkation experience, ease of access to the points of departure and arrival, and, of course, the scenery.
 This is one of the most scenic train rides in Europe.

 The other downside is timeliness.
 Large portions of the way are on a single track, serving both directions.
-There are pockets – specifically, at stations – where two opposite-direction trains can pass each other.
+There are pockets – mainly, at stations – where two opposite-direction trains can pass each other.
 The schedule is constructed in a way to maximize such occasions.
 Therefore, if your train gets delayed by even a few minutes, it can easily snowball to 45-50, as it will keep missing its scheduled opportunities to let oncoming trains pass, and will have to sit in some pockets to allow those oncoming trains to stay on their schedules.
 Based on our experience, this happens rather often.